 - 3M Attenti v Guidance Monitoring (GPS offender tracking technology)

 - CenTrak v Sonitor (RFID and WiFi tracking systems)

 - Omron v Proctor & Gamble (electric toothbrush technology)

 - Kelly & Chiu v GE Healthcare (employee compensation/s.40&41 Patents Act 1977/first ever award)

 Will joined Osborne Clarke in April 2019 having previously been a Partner at IP boutique Marks & Clerk Solicitors and an Associate and Trainee at Herbert Smith Freehills.
 He has a postgraduate degree in Bioscience and Neuroscience from Oxford University.

-Will sits on the IP Advisory Board of the UK BioIndustry Association, is a member of EPLAW and is a tutor on Oxford University’s Postgraduate IP Diploma.
+Will sits on the IP Advisory Committee of the UK BioIndustry Association, is a member of EPLAW and is a tutor on Oxford University’s Postgraduate IP Diploma.